-Unfortunately, we cannot currently cater for children with special needs because we lack the facilities to give these special children the help they deserve.
-However, we are working on creating a support network for children with unique learning requirements.
+For children with special needs unfortunately we have limited facilities to give these special children the help they deserve.
+However, we are working on creating a support for children with unique learning requirements.
 That may take place either through a support center that we recommend or by enabling collaboration between parents with similar needs.

-The maximum class enrollment is 15-20 children.
-We have a mixed age group of children.
-Aged between 2 – 3 years old and 3-6 years old.
+18. The class comprises children aged between 2 – 3,5 yo and 3,5yo – 6 years old.
 We’ve found that interaction between children of different ages helps the children to learn from and teach each other.
 It fosters respect for each other’s differences and creates a sense of leadership among the older children.

 We do not offer probationary placement.
-Instead, we arrange a two-week trial period that gives children (and their parents) time to adapt to the new learning environment and see if they fit.
+Instead, we arrange adjustment period that gives children (and their parents) time to adapt to the new learning environment.

 We do retain the right to refuse admission to applicants.
-Usually, refusal occurs when we find we are unable to provide they support needed by the student; when the class for which the child has applied is full; or when the child is aged over six or seven.
+Usually, refusal occurs when we find we are unable to provide they support needed by the student; when the class for which the child has applied is full; or when the child is aged over six.

 At The Spring we believe that every child deserves a good education.
 That’s why we offer a scholarship program for local Balinese children.
 We want to ensure that our local hosts receive the same opportunity to learn that we provide to their guests.

 For families with more than one student attending The Spring, we apply a sibling discount.
-The first child pays full tuition; the second child receives a sibling discount.
+The first child pays full tuition; the second child receives a 2,5 percent discount.
 Discounts only apply to tuition fees.

-We are happy to accept payments by bank transfer and cash.
+We are happy to accept payments by bank transfer.

 Yes.
-We offer a five-week summer program in July – August.
+We offer a five-week Camp program in July – August.
 You can find more information about our summer program here.

 Yes.
-Summer schedules are often varied so we’re happy to accept children to the summer program whenever they wish to join us and for as long as they wish to remain.
+Camp program schedules are often varied so we’re happy to accept children to the Camp program whenever they wish to join us and for as long as they wish to remain.

 In special circumstances, we may accept students entering late in a term.
 Applications for late enrolment are evaluated on a case-by-case basis.